hsghori/CS-Notes/high-performance-computer-architecture.md

 Note that oftentimes the observed hit rate of higher level caches seem lower than the L1 cache.
 This is because the L2, L3, ... caches only see the "harder" memory accesses and therefore they seem to have low hit rates.
-We call this loewr hit rate the __local hit rate__.
+We call this lower hit rate the __local hit rate__.
 However, if they were used alone they would have a much higher hit rate.
 We call this the __global hit rate__.

 ```